Country-specific travel advice

 - Latest update:

-- Latest update: Safety and security section (Road travel) – updated figures for road deaths
+- Latest update: Safety & security section – updated road traffic accident figures for 2015

 Norway has reintroduced border controls at ferry crossings from Sweden, Denmark and Germany, and there may be additional border controls on the Sweden/Norway land border; make sure you carry a valid passport on all these routes.